coreyhellwege/Simple-Shopify-App/readme.md

 **Purpose:**

-Learning exercise to practice working with Shopify's API's to build custom products for Merchants.
+Learning exercise to practice working with Shopify's API's to build a simple, embedded app.

 **Tech Stack:**